 The Company determined the allocation of the \$5.40 Unit issue price to the Common Shares and the one-quarter Common Share purchase warrants based on the relative fair values of the warrants, with the residual charged to equity.
 The Common Shares were allocated gross proceeds of \$5,951,877 and share issue costs of \$977,624.
 The Common Share warrants are accounted for as a warrant liability since the exercise price is in US\$ while the Company's functional currency is C\$.
 The initial balance was calculated using the assumptions below resulting an allocation of gross proceeds of \$1,520,401.
 The Company determined it was appropriate to adjust the warrant amounts to fair value as of each reporting period using Black-Scholes option pricing model .
-The Common Shares issued were allocated a price of \$4.30 per share and the quarter Common Share purchase warrants were allocated a price of \$4.10%; annual volatility of 94.0%; and expected life of 5.0 years.
+The Common Shares issued were allocated a price of \$4.30 per share and the quarter Common Share purchase warrants were allocated a price of \$1.10.
+Assumptions used to determine the value of the Common Share warrants were: a weighted average risk-free interest rate of 4.10%; annual volatility of 94.0%; and expected life of 5.0 years.
 The issuance costs allocated to the warrants based on the relative fair values of the warrants, amounted to \$249,733 and were charged to general and administrative expense in the consolidated statements of operations and comprehensive loss.